rajneesh069/DSA-CPP/README.md

 ## Dynamic Programming

-- Recursion &rarr; Memoization(for time complexity optimization) &rarr; Tabulation(for space complexity optimization of stack space)
+- Recursion &rarr; Memoization(for time complexity optimization) &rarr; Tabulation(for space complexity optimization of stack space) &rarr; Space Optimization to O(1)
 - Overlapping sub-problems: we store(`memoize`) the results of sub-problems in a map/table and then simply retrieve it.
 - Tabulation: Bottom-up &rarr; build from base case till the required solution